 Preheat the oven to 350 degrees.

-Heat 1/2 tablespoon of olive oil in a large OVEN proof skillet or Dutch oven over medium high heat.
+Heat 1/2 tablespoon of olive oil in a large OVEN proof skillet or Dutch oven over medium-high heat.
 Season each side of the chicken thighs with sea salt, freshly cracked pepper, garlic powder, and dried basil, to taste.
 Cook one side of the chicken thighs for 4 minutes then flip the chicken and cook for 1-2 minutes.
-Remove the chicken from the skillet and place on a plate.
+Remove the chicken from the skillet and place it on a plate.